a-b-street/abstreet/docs/backlog.md

 	- and maybe to recalculate fixedish things if they change?

 - more advanced road modeling, like https://wiki.openstreetmap.org/wiki/Proposed_features/Street_area

+- clean multilines
 	- yellow center lines eat into the width of one lane arbitrarily
+	- the oneway at the top of montlake has a weird first point
+	- draw intersections at dead-ends

 ## Conga line idea